 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term patients that experienced functional improvements.
+Measures the percent of short-term care residents that saw functional improvements.

 - Johnston HealthAcute Care Hospitals 11.33 miles away509 Bright Leaf Blvd Smithfield North Carolina 27577Government - Hospital District or Authority(919) 934-8171